johntao/blog-2025/src/content/default/information-fatigue.md

 That's pretty much how information fatigue sounds to a regular developer.

-What I as an ordinary developer could do is to find the balance between learning new things
+As an ordinary developer, what I can do is find the balance between learning new things and consolidating my knowledge.
-and consolidating myself.

 This reminds me of the Chinese quote "學而不思則罔, 思而不學則殆" from "論語" which means
 "To learn without reflection is wasteful; to reflect without learning is dangerous." in English.
-Shout out to my friend Alvis for sharing the Chinese quote when I was confused about my career 🤜🤛
+Thanks to my friend Alvis for sharing this quote when I was confused about my career 🤜🤛

 Hence, it is wise to check all the information sources you used, and examine how you digest them,
 as well as what you feel about them.

-Here I started my honest reviews of all the quality sources I have dug into:
+Here are my honest reviews of all the quality sources I've dug into:
-(listed by media platform, ordered by my use frequency descending)
+(listed by media platform, ordered by frequency of use)
 (p.s.
 I excluded Google Search and LLM intentionally, since they're just the entry point)

 ## Podcast (Fatigue Level: 1 out of 3)